 - Seek out something comforting to touch or hold.

-- Look around our environment and notice something we can see, smell, touch, hear or taste.
+- Look around and notice something we can see, smell, touch, hear or taste.
 Describe what we’re sensing out loud if possible.

-- Notice the temperature of our environment and the feel of our clothing on our skin.
+- Notice the temperature of the room we are in and the feel of our clothing on our skin.